loveencounterflow/interskiplist/README.md

   font-family: 'my-custom-font'; }
 ```

-The real utility of this device only starts to shine, though, when we start to exploit the fact that CSS
+The real utility of this device only starts to shine, though, when we exploit the fact that CSS allows
-allows (1)&nbsp;multiple (2)&nbsp;ranges of Unicode codepoints that can be combined with different fonts; it
+(1)&nbsp;multiple (2)&nbsp; potentially overlapping (2)&nbsp;ranges of codepoints; it is then possible to
-is then possible to build hierarchies of ranges—for example such that lots of characters in a given text
+build hierarchies of ranges—for example such that lots of characters in a given text will be displayed with
-will be displayed with a base font, more restricted ranges of characters in a more suitable font, and some
+a base font, more restricted ranges of characters in a more suitable font, and some single glyphs with an
-single glyphs with an even more specilaized typeface.
+even more specialized typeface.
 In CSS, you could write:

 ```css